06 Nov LIFE Runners By-laws

 Section 7.
 Vacancies

-Whenever any vacancy occurs in the board it shall be filled without undue delay by a majority vote of the remaining members of the board.
+Whenever any vacancy occurs below 5 members, the board shall fill that vacancy with a majority vote of the remaining members of the board.

 Section 8.
 Committees